Lineage 2 Classic Dark Elf Guide - The Deadliest Race in L2!

 Phantom Ranger is the highest damage archer in the game.
 Their attack speed is not the highest and they don’t survive long when the enemies get on top of them, but they can decide a fight with a single critical hit at the beginning.

 Their kits are pretty similar to other archers, since they mostly rely on the passive Bow Mastery and Long Shot and the active Double Shot.
-Like all the archers, they're extremely usefull for their clan during situations like siege, raid or maass pvp.
+Like all the archers, they're extremely usefull for their clan during situations like siege, raid or mass PvP.

 At level 60 they unlock the Fatal Counter – a powerful finisher skill that’s unique to this class.
 The archers might be difficult for the new players, since they require some mana management (shooting arrows costs mana in L2).
 Economically the Phantom Ranger is the best archer choice, because they require less arrows to kill enemies, thanks to the high damage.
 That allows them to easily get Adena and experience.
 The other archers, Silver Ranger and Hawkeye can shoot quicker, but they deal less damage.

-At level 76, after the third class transfer they can turn into a Ghost Sentinel and at 85 into Yul Ghost Sentinel to deal even more damage.
+At level 76, after the third class transfer they can turn into a Ghost Sentinel.

 It’s the highest intelligence nuker in the game.
 Spellhowlers use the dark magic and power of wind to deal massive damage to their enemies and cast curses onto them.